 In short: London-based Catherine Annis has been practising yoga for over 30 years and teaching it since 2001.
 She teaches a Scaravelli-inspired style at two of London’s top studios and on teacher training programmes, so you know you will be in safe hands.
 Her teaching is gentle but deep, and she runs yoga holidays in beautiful rural locations such as East Sussex and Turkey.

-Catherine’s yoga holidays: Catherine offers a holiday rather than a retreat, with plenty of time for a lie in and a leisurely 10am start to the morning class.
+More on Catherine’s yoga holidays: Catherine offers yoga holidays at various venues in the UK and at Huzur Vadisi in Turkey.
+They’re a holiday rather than a retreat, with plenty of time for a lie in and a leisurely 10am start to the morning class.
 There’s no pressure to attend anything you don’t want to, so if you need a break lounging by a pool or going for a walk you’ll be indulged rather than admonished.
 Massages are available from Catherine’s husband Robert, who (we have heard) is pretty damn good at soothing aching muscles with his blend of deep tissue and Reiki.
 Her holidays take place at carefully sourced venues, usually in rural locations.
 Food is mainly veggie, mainly organic, plentiful, and locally sourced wherever possible.

 More on the yoga: Catherine works mainly with simpler postures done correctly and deeply, so her holidays suit both advanced yogis who want to explore their alignment and sense of connection and beginners coming to the practice for the first time.
 On her holidays there is a morning two hour session, and an evening two hour session to complete the day.
 Both are similarly paced, so the holidays would suit those who like consistency and are happy to work at a slower speed.
 Most classes include both pranayama and meditation, and props and bolsters are available and used accordingly.